 When asked about a vital last minute preparation tip which all candidates would do well to keep in mind, Mr. Nagarajan suggests, “Don’t let the intensity of your preparations go down.
 Any incremental improvement from here on will help aspirants beat hundreds if not thousands of students”.
-Mr. Nagarajan’s interview also reveals other preparation tips on how candidates can accelerate their efforts at cracking NEET 2018 in the final months.
+Mr. Nagarajan’s interview also reveals other preparation tips on how candidates can accelerate their efforts at cracking NEET 2019 in the final months.

-Read the full interview below:
+Read the full interview on NEET preparation tips 2019 below:

 Careers360: How to attain an ideal level of preparation in the final months before NEET if one is appearing for Class 12 Boards as well?

 Once done with first reading, work in reverse fashion and solve previous years’ question papers and mock tests of NEET.
 Read the associated theory alongside to fill theoretical gaps which may come up.
 Solve atleast around 12 previous years’ papers and some mocks of medical entrances which are based on the NEET exam pattern and syllabus.
-In the end, students will realize that about 80% of both Boards and NEET 2018 preparation would have been completed within the same time.
+In the end, students will realize that about 80% of both Boards and NEET 2019 preparation would have been completed within the same time.

 In Chemistry, I always advise students to complete the topics of Physical Chemistry first while preparing for NEET.
 Read the concepts of Physical Chemistry from NCERT, and then test the understanding by practising questions from MCQs and question banks.
-For Inorganic and organic chemistry, make formula charts as was done for Physics and memorize the formulas and name reactions on daily basis.
+For Inorganic and Organic Chemistry, make formula charts as was done for Physics and memorize the formulas and name reactions on daily basis.
 If any topic is taking extra efforts and time, skip it and approach the easier sections first.

 Careers360: Some aspirants of NEET find Physics the most difficult to tackle.
 Which topics of Physics should such aspirants absolutely target?